jwa7/quantum_HEOM/README.md

 ## Current Features
 You can run the dynamics and plot the time evolution of an open quantum system using the lindblad dephasing model.
-Follow the setup instructions, then run the following commands to access the tutorial:
+Follow the setup instructions, then run the following commands to access the interactive tutorial:

 1. ``cd quantum_HEOM/quantum_heom``
 2. ``jupyter notebook tutorial_define_system_plot_evolution.ipynb &``

+Alternatively an non-interactive version of the tutorial can be viewed [here](https://github.com/jwa7/quantum_HEOM/blob/master/quantum_heom/tutorial_define_system_plot_evolution.ipynb).

 ## Incoming Features
 * Implementation of the thermalising lindblad description of the system dynamics.